Cycletouring the

 rabies near the German border, get savaged by a wild

-boar (in the national park Hoge Veluwe), get bitten
+boar (lots of them in the national park Hoge

-ticks, many of which are infected with Lyme's
+exception are ticks, many of which are infected with

 disease.